monahendawi/quantum-zne-blog/related-work.md

 # Related Work

-## Early Efforts in Quantum Error Mitigation

-As quantum computers entered the Noisy Intermediate-Scale Quantum (NISQ) era, researchers quickly recognized that quantum noise would become one of the primary obstacles to reliable computation.
-While Quantum Error Correction provides a theoretically robust solution, its large qubit overhead makes it impractical for current hardware.

-This challenge motivated the development of Quantum Error Mitigation (QEM) techniques, which aim to improve computational accuracy without requiring fault-tolerant quantum devices.
+The challenge of quantum noise has motivated extensive research into Quantum Error Mitigation techniques over the past decade.
+Among the proposed approaches, Zero-Noise Extrapolation has emerged as one of the most influential and widely adopted methods for improving the accuracy of computations performed on NISQ devices.

+Rather than relying on large-scale Quantum Error Correction, Zero-Noise Extrapolation attempts to estimate the result of an ideal quantum computation by studying how expectation values change under increasing levels of noise.
+This idea has inspired a substantial body of research and has become a cornerstone of modern Quantum Error Mitigation.

 ---

-## Zero-Noise Extrapolation
+## Error Mitigation for Short-Depth Quantum Circuits

-One of the most influential contributions in this area was introduced by Temme, Bravyi, and Gambetta in 2017.
-Their work proposed **Zero-Noise Extrapolation (ZNE)** as a practical method for mitigating errors in short-depth quantum circuits.
+The foundations of Zero-Noise Extrapolation were established by Temme, Bravyi, and Gambetta in their pioneering 2017 work *Error Mitigation for Short-Depth Quantum Circuits*.

-The central idea is to intentionally increase the noise level of a quantum circuit and then extrapolate the measured expectation values back to the ideal zero-noise limit.

-This approach demonstrated that meaningful error reduction could be achieved without introducing additional logical qubits.
+In this paper, the authors introduced the idea of deliberately amplifying noise and then extrapolating the measured expectation values back to the zero-noise limit.
+Their work demonstrated that meaningful improvements in computational accuracy could be achieved without requiring full Quantum Error Correction.

-The concept of Zero-Noise Extrapolation was first introduced by Temme, Bravyi, and Gambetta in 2017.
-Their work demonstrated that expectation values obtained from noisy quantum circuits can be extrapolated to estimate the corresponding noise-free results without requiring quantum error correction [1].
+This contribution is widely regarded as one of the most important milestones in the development of Quantum Error Mitigation and forms the theoretical foundation of the present project.

 ---

-## Noise Scaling Through Circuit Folding

-A key challenge in Zero-Noise Extrapolation is controlling the effective noise level.

-To address this issue, researchers introduced **circuit folding**, where a gate is replaced by an equivalent sequence:

-G → GG†G

-Although the logical operation remains unchanged, the circuit becomes deeper and accumulates more noise.

-This technique enables controlled noise amplification while preserving the intended quantum computation.

-Circuit folding has become one of the most widely used approaches for implementing ZNE on both simulators and real quantum hardware.

-A practical implementation of Zero-Noise Extrapolation was later proposed through Digital Zero-Noise Extrapolation, where circuit folding techniques were used to amplify noise while preserving the logical computation [3].
+## Practical Quantum Error Mitigation

+In 2018, Li and Benjamin further explored practical error mitigation strategies for near-term quantum devices.

+Their work emphasized the importance of developing techniques that can be implemented on noisy quantum hardware without requiring excessive computational resources.
+The study highlighted the growing need for mitigation methods that could bridge the gap between ideal quantum algorithms and the limitations of NISQ hardware.

+The ideas presented in this work helped establish Quantum Error Mitigation as a practical alternative to full Quantum Error Correction for near-term quantum computing applications.

 ---

-## Richardson Extrapolation
+## Digital Zero-Noise Extrapolation

-Several extrapolation methods have been proposed for estimating the zero-noise expectation value.

-Among these methods, **Richardson Extrapolation** is one of the most popular due to its simplicity and effectiveness.

-The first-order Richardson method removes the dominant noise contribution by combining measurements obtained at different noise scales.

-Researchers later extended this idea to higher-order Richardson extrapolation, which can eliminate additional error terms and improve estimation accuracy.

-However, higher-order methods may also become more sensitive to statistical fluctuations and imperfect noise scaling.

-Several studies have investigated higher-order extrapolation methods for improving mitigation accuracy.
-In particular, He et al. demonstrated that higher-order extrapolation techniques can significantly improve error mitigation performance compared to standard first-order approaches [2].
+A major advancement in the field was introduced by Giurgica-Tiron and collaborators through the concept of Digital Zero-Noise Extrapolation.

+One of the main challenges in implementing ZNE is the inability to directly control physical noise levels on quantum hardware.
+To overcome this limitation, the authors proposed circuit folding techniques that artificially increase the effective noise experienced by a circuit while preserving its logical computation.

+This approach has become one of the most widely used implementations of Zero-Noise Extrapolation and serves as the primary noise-scaling strategy adopted in this project.

 ---

-## Noise Models in Previous Studies

-Many ZNE studies primarily focus on depolarizing noise because it provides a simple and mathematically convenient model for quantum errors.

-However, real quantum systems often exhibit more structured error mechanisms such as:

-- Bit-Flip Noise
-- Phase-Flip Noise
-- Amplitude Damping
-- Readout Errors

-The effectiveness of ZNE may vary significantly depending on the underlying noise process.
+## Software Frameworks for Error Mitigation

+As Quantum Error Mitigation gained popularity, several software frameworks were developed to facilitate experimental research.

+One of the most notable examples is Mitiq, an open-source software package specifically designed for Quantum Error Mitigation.
+Mitiq provides implementations of Zero-Noise Extrapolation, Probabilistic Error Cancellation, and other mitigation techniques.

+Such frameworks have significantly accelerated research in the field by providing standardized tools for evaluating mitigation strategies across different quantum platforms.

 ---

-## Research Gap
+## Position of This Work

-Most existing studies focus on demonstrating the effectiveness of Zero-Noise Extrapolation under a single noise model or using standard first-order Richardson extrapolation.
+Building upon the existing literature, this project focuses on evaluating the effectiveness of Zero-Noise Extrapolation under multiple quantum noise models.

-Fewer works provide a direct comparison between:

-- Multiple quantum noise models
-- First-order Richardson extrapolation
-- Second-order Richardson extrapolation

-This project addresses this gap by evaluating Zero-Noise Extrapolation under depolarizing, bit-flip, and phase-flip noise while comparing the performance of first-order and second-order Richardson extrapolation techniques.
+While many studies demonstrate the general effectiveness of ZNE, this work provides a comparative analysis of:

+* Depolarizing Noise
+* Bit-Flip Noise
+* Phase-Flip Noise

+In addition, the project investigates the relative performance of First-Order and Second-Order Richardson Extrapolation, providing insight into the benefits of higher-order error mitigation strategies.

+By combining multiple noise models with multiple extrapolation orders, the study offers a practical perspective on the strengths and limitations of Zero-Noise Extrapolation in realistic noisy quantum environments.